 You would think that, in response to this surge in interest, hospitals, diagnostic lab companies and clinicians would make it easy for us to find out what we will have to pay for a given procedure or service.

 But you would be wrong.
-I think this is still true today, two years after a GAO report documented the sorry state of price transparency for the U.S. public.
-But I don't know for sure.
+I think this is still true today, a year after a GAO report documented the sorry state of price transparency for the U.S. public.
+But I don’t know for sure.
 And neither do you.

 From my own experience and the reports I have read and heard, finding out the price of a colonoscopy or an annual check-up with my kid’s pediatrician or the insertion of a cardiac stent still ranges from moderately simple to simply impossible.